jameshume/jehtech/src/html/mobile_comms.md

 The Mobile Switching Center (MSC) is a digital switch that performs call setup, routing between the MS & other MSCs or external networks.

+<q>A Mobile Switching Center (MSC) is a core part of the GSM/CDMA network system.
+It acts as a control center of a Network Switching Subsystem (NSS).
+The MSC connects calls between subscribers by switching the digital voice packets between network paths.
+It also provides information needed to support mobile service subscribers.</q> [[Ref]](https://www.simbase.com/iot-glossary-dictionary/mobile-switching-center#:~:text=A%20Mobile%20Switching%20Center%20(MSC,voice%20packets%20between%20network%20paths.)

 It also handles inter BSS and inter MSC handovers.
 When a mobile moves between two BSCs the handover has to be handled by the MSC as this is the common parent.
 If a mobile moved between two BTS within one BSC coverage area then the BSC could handle the handover.